-Students will gain experience as an applied medical statistician working with an international team of clinicians and researchers.
+Students will gain experience as an applied medical statistician working with a team of clinicians and/or researchers.
 They will apply the knowledge and skills gained during their masters coursework to a real life research project.

 On successful completion of the course students will be able to: